Blochowiak/Projects-Portfolio/README.md

 # Projects Portfolio
 I have three projects included in this portfolio.
-They are listed in order of complexity, and the relevant documents are in the files section of this repository.
+They are listed in order of complexity and relevance for demonstrating my technical abilities.
+Thus, the technical report for XYZ Cafe is most recommended.
+Moreover, I wrote the majority of the technical report and executive summary for that project.
+The relevant documents are in the files section of this repository.

 1. A cost-benefit analysis with Monte Carlo simulations to optimize XYZ café’s lunch rush
 2. Integer programming optimizing a freight airline's daily flight patterns
 3. Crane population dynamical system with decay rate and carrying capacity

-Each project is explained below, with references to the attached files created for the respective projects.
+Each project is explained briefly below, with references to the attached files created for the respective projects.

 # 1. XYZ Cafe Lunch Rush Optimization Model
 XYZ café serves breakfast and lunch foods alongside coffee, tea, and specialty beverages.
 The café employs a single cashier alongside